 Creation of the source file : This can be done with any text editor.
-The name of the file must have the same name of the class that is going to be defined, with the extension . java.
-The capitalization of the words will be recognized by the compiler.
-One possibility is the use of the emacs editor:
+The name of the file must have the same name as the class that is going to be defined, with the extension . java.
+Java is case sensitive and the capitalization of the words will be recognized by the compiler.
+One possibility is the use of the emacs editor as shown below (# is the UNIX command prompt):

+'''

 emacs HelloWorld.java

-Compilation : The Java compiler will translate the source file into a file containing bytecodes that can be executed by a Java Virtual Machine:

 '''

+Compilation : The Java compiler, when invoked using the command javac, will translate the source file into a file containing bytecodes that can be executed by a Java Virtual Machine:

 javac HelloWorld.java

-'''